 However, since the conference version of this paper [Mulzer and Rote 2006], we have made an effort to reduce the part of the proof that depends on computer assistance for verification.
 We have also made other simplifications of the proof and made it more accessible. (a) We have tried to simplify and specialize the problem as much as possible already at the logical (discrete) level.
-In particular, the PLANAR 1-IN-3-SAT problem is more specialized than in [Mulzer and Rote
+In particular, the PLANAR 1-IN-3-SAT problem is more specialized than in [Mulzer and Rote 2006] and does not need negations. (b) We designed the gadgets in such a way that the β -skeleton edges already form large connected components.
+This part of the construction is trivial to check by computer, and is open even to visual inspection.

-2006] and does not need negations. (b) We designed the gadgets in such a way that the β -skeleton edges already form large connected components.
-This part of the construction is trivial to check by computer, and is open even to visual inspection. (c) In the proof, the gadgets split into modules ("pieces") that can be analyzed separately. (d) The analysis of each module boils down to checking a small number of possibilities, each amounting to computing the minimum-weight triangulation of a simple polygon.
-This can be programmed from scratch in less than an hour's work by an experienced programmer. (e) To make the computer-assisted part even safer, we have rerun the final calculations with interval arithmetic, using the open-source high-level programming language Python, which automatically supports integer arithmetic of unbounded length.
+(c) In the proof, the gadgets split into modules ("pieces") that can be analyzed separately. (d) The analysis of each module boils down to checking a small number of possibilities, each amounting to computing the minimum-weight triangulation of a simple polygon.
+This can be programmed from scratch in less than an hour's work by an experienced programmer. (e) To make the computer-assisted part even safer, we have rerun the final calculations with interval arithmetic, using the open-source high-level programming language PYTHON, which automatically supports integer arithmetic of unbounded length.

 The final computer runs to verify our gadgets took about 10 hours on a relatively slow computer.
-The code amounts to approximately 1000 lines.
-The more essential parts of the code are given in the technical report [Mulzer and Rote 2007, Appendix B].
+The code is given in Appendix B and amounts to approximately 1000 lines.